vippsas/vipps-ecom-api/vipps-ecom-api-getting-started.md

 # Step 1

-We start with the typical Sign-in screen.
+We start with the typical Sign-in screen:

 ![Sign on screen](images/Vipps_sign_in.PNG?raw=true "Title")

 You type in your username and password here.
-Please note that there's a difference in both production and test when it comes to Vipps Developer Portal:
+Please note that there's a difference between the test and production environments when it comes to Vipps Developer Portal:

-## Test
+## Test environment

 * Vipps Developer Portal for **test**: https://apitest-portal.vipps.no/
-* A username that looks like this: `username@testapivipps.no`
+* A username that looks like this: username@**testapivipps**.no`
 * A default password.
-For a password change please contact `integration@vipps.no`
+For a password change please contact integration@vipps.no

-## Production
+## Production environment

 * Vipps Developer Portal for **production**: https://api-portal.vipps.no/
-* A username that looks like this: `username@apivipps.no`
+* A username that looks like this: username@**apivipps**.no`
 * A default password.
-For a password change please contact `integration@vipps.no`
+For a password change please contact integration@vipps.no

 ## Remember to log out of other Microsoft accounts

 ![Error Screen](images/Error-Screen.PNG?raw=true "Title")

-If you see the error page similar to the one above:
+If you see an error page similar to the one above:

 1. Make sure that you are logged out of any Microsoft Office 365 accounts, or make sure you are in incognito mode or "private window" in your browser.
 2. Make sure you are using the correct URL.
 Remember https://apitest-portal.vipps.no/ for test, and https://api-portal.vipps.no/ for production.